njhoffman/prettyjson-256/README.md

 ## Formatting Options

-The options that can be passed as customOptions labeled above are as follows (including their defaults):
+The options that can be passed as the customOptions paramter are as follows (including their defaults):

 ```javascript
 var options =  {